 “I’m ready,” says Jonas Siegenthaler shortly before departure.
 “I have to be in quarantine for seven days.
 I’ll use the time as a break.
 I am tested four times during this time.
 If all tests are negative, I can go to training.”

 Jon has been a Caps fan since day one, attending his first game at the Capital Centre in 1974.
 His passion for the Caps has grown over the decades, which has included time as a season ticket holder, social media and community organizer, and most recently led to the founding of NoVa Caps in 2014.
-Jon earned a Bachelor's of Science in Engineering at Old Dominion University, and is a Systems Engineer during intermissions, which has been instrumental in supporting his Capitals habit.
+Jon earned a Bachelor's of Science in Civil Engineering at Old Dominion University, and is a Systems Engineer during intermissions, which has been instrumental in supporting his Capitals habit.